santhoshsk1918/indegene/readme.md

 Please run npm install
 please run npm start

-Please run the initial Queries in initialQueries.js
+Please run the initial Queries in ./persistance/initialQueries.js in any mongodb client

+Please find raw queries in ./persistance/Queries folder

 In any browser